scottbedard/twister/README.md

 ##### `execute`

-Updates a puzzle's state with a parsed turn object.
-In most situations, it's simpler to use the `turn` method and make use of the puzzle's turn notation.
+Updates puzzle state using a parsed turn object.
+In most situations, it's simpler to use the `turn` method and make use of turn notation.

 ```js
 const turn = puzzle.parse('R')